jasongaylord/JasonGaylord.com/_posts/2009/06/2009-06-30-technology-post-39.md

 <small>Edition: #39</small>

-I’ve changed the Technology Post format again a bit in preparation for the new website.
+I've changed the Technology Post format again a bit in preparation for the new website.
 Let me know what you think.

 **Daily Oddball** – [Googling with Bing](http://news.cnet.com/8301-13860_3-10274832-56.html?tag=newsLatestHeadlinesArea.0) (Tweeted by [Shawn Wildermuth](http://twitter.com/ShawnWildermuth))